Saxo Capital Markets Strength And Weaknesses

 - Equity research tools that analyse sentiment and fundamentals

-Below shows six additional features Saxotrader Go offers Australian traders.
+Below shows six additional features Saxotrader Go offers FX traders.
 Features like quick close, margin breakdown and cancel all orders are unique to Saxo.
 Historical reports can also be downloaded for tax and bookkeeping purposes.

 SaxotraderPRO – Build For Professionals